learn-co-curriculum/dsc-confidence-intervals-lab/README.md

 %matplotlib inline
 ```

 The Poisson distribution is the discrete probability distribution of the number of events occurring in a given time period, given the average number of times the event occurs over that time period.
-We shall use a Poisson distribution to express a bimodal distribution.
+We shall use a Poisson distribution to construct a bimodal distribution.

 ```python